LOADING DOCS: FAQs

 Who owns the documentaries?

 All films remain the intellectual property of the filmmakers, while Loading Docs retains the rights to distribute and promote the films for a minimum period of four years.

 Have a read of the Terms and Conditions to understand more about the process and contracting.

 Where do they go?

-The documentaries are primarily distributed online via the Loading Docs’ website, Facebook, Vimeo and on TVNZ OnDemand, but are freely available to share and embed.
+The documentaries are primarily distributed online via the Loading Docs’ website, YouTube, Facebook, but are freely available to share and embed.
 This means that the films collectively support each other’s success.

-What happens after my Loading Doc short is released?
+What happens after my Loading Docs short is released?

-You become part of the incredible community of alumni within the Loading Docs Talent collective.
+You become part of the incredible community of alumni – Loading Docs Talent.
 This collective seeks to provide career development opportunities and support the development and creation of new work should you want our help.

 We are here to help create new paths for documentary filmmakers in Aotearoa and have a fervent commitment to see you succeed.